Medical Cannabis Information for Illinois Residents

 - Medical Condition

 - Medical cannabis patients must have one of the chronic or debilitating health conditions listed here as well as medical records of the condition.
+If you do not have medical records, contact us we may still be able to help.

 - Minor Applicant